AnyVan

-AnyVan is a European online marketplace for users to obtain delivery, transport, and removal services from its community of transport partners, who must bid for the work.
-It matches a user’s delivery route to that of a transport provider’s and connects them which, minimise costs and cut down CO2 emissions by optimising storage space and haulage.
-AnyVan transport partners use their own vans.
+AnyVan is a UK-based online marketplace offering large-item delivery, removals services, vehicle transport and storage.
+The platform matches a user’s delivery needs to the existing routes of transport providers or those nearby.

-As of December 2015, AnyVan’s services are available nationwide across the UK and in other European countries such as Germany, Ireland, Spain, France, and Italy.
+The company operates across the United Kingdom, parts of continental Europe, and the United States, providing both domestic and commercial services.
+AnyVan is headquartered in Hammersmith, London.

 History

-AnyVan was founded by Angus Elphinstone and Benn Goor in 2009.
+AnyVan was founded by Angus Elphinstone and Ben Goor in 2009.
 While running a removal business called White Van Gentleman in his hometown, Elphinstone developed an idea that he claimed could help tackle problems such as the unregulated pricing of removals and the vast production of carbon dioxide due to inefficient logistics.
 An online marketplace was created which Elphinstone believed would optimise capacity and minimise unused haulage and delivery space.
 AnyVan, as a provider, matches a consumer’s delivery route with an existing transporter partner already traveling that way.

 AnyVan began its operations in the UK in 2009.
 In 2012, it expanded to Germany and started allowing transporters based in that country to bid for delivery jobs.